repositive/ui-library/README.md

-# UI Library
+# Repositive UI Library

 A set of ember components to allow frontend applications to be composed quickly and consistently.
+Developed by [Repositive.io](https://repositive.io).

 ## Prerequisites

-Currently this library requires the Repositive CSS library [Liz-Skin](https://github.com/repositive/liz-skin).
+This library requires the Repositive CSS library,  [Liz-Skin](https://github.com/repositive/liz-skin).
 Please ensure you have this setup before continuing.

-## Installation
+## Getting started

+#### Install addon

 ```
 $ ember install @repositive/ui-library
 ```
 This will put the latest version of the library into your project's `package.json`.

+#### Import SCSS

+Add the line `@import 'ui-library';` to your `app.scss` file.
+This SCSS extends the [Liz-Skin](https://github.com/repositive/liz-skin) CSS library with custom component styles.

 ## Usage